api-platform/docs/core/validation.md

 }
 ```

-Activate the service decoration in `services.yaml`:
+Register the new data persister in `api/config/services.yaml`:

 ```yaml
 # api/config/services.yaml